Syria and weapons of mass destruction

-Syria sought to develop nuclear weapons with help from North Korea, but its plutonium production reactor was destroyed by the Israeli Air Force in 2007 (see Operation Orchard).
-The Syria file at the International Atomic Energy Agency (IAEA) remains open, amid Syria's failure to respond to the IAEA's questions about the destroyed facility, that the IAEA concluded was "very likely" a nuclear reactor, including the whereabouts of the reactor's nuclear fuel.
-In January 2015, it was reported that the Syrian government is suspected to be building a nuclear plant in Al-Qusayr, Syria.
+Syria sought to develop nuclear weapons with assistance from North Korea, and alleged funding and coordination with Iran.
+It began construction of a weapons-grade plutonium production reactor at Al Kibr.
+Mossad and the United States Intelligence Community became aware of the site in 2004, and the Israeli Air Force carried out an airstrike that destroyed the facility in 2007.
+The Syria file at the International Atomic Energy Agency (IAEA) remains open, amid Syria's failure to respond to the IAEA's questions about the destroyed facility, including the whereabouts of the reactor's nuclear fuel.
+In January 2015, it was reported that the Syrian government was suspected to be building a nuclear plant in Al-Qusayr.